 .csv is the abbreviation for Comma Separated Values.
 It is an open, plain text spreadsheet format.
-Since the .csv format is a plain text itself, it is possible to use a spreadsheet program or even a text editor to edit the .csv file.
+Since the CSV format is a plain text itself, it is possible to use a spreadsheet program or even a text editor to edit the

 Krita can both export and import this format.
 It is recommended to use 8bit sRGB color space because that’s the only color space for TVPaint.
 Layer groups and layer masks are also not supported.